HTML & CSS Done Right - by Yalco

 • You will gain a clear understanding of concepts you only vaguely knew and features you used without fully understanding.

-• You will learn how to build websites 'properly', 'kindly', and 'thoughtfully'.
+• You will learn how to build websites 'properly', 'correctly', and 'thoughtfully'.

 What will you